hdk731/HolePunch4P2P/README.md

 #Correspondence
 There are several methods for NAT.
 The corresponding ones are shown below.
-(It likes STUN(Simple Traversal of UDP through NATs).)
+Its likes to STUN(=Simple Traversal of UDP through NATs)

 ・Full Cone NAT
 ・Address-Restricted Cone NAT
 ・Port Restricted Cone NAT
 ×Symmetric NAT

 Note:
 The client address changes after rebooting.
 TCP Hole punching is under consideration...someday.
 It's easy to develop to use 'Four Way Handshake'.